AsterYujano/Alexandria/docs/components/navbar.md

 title: Navbar
 ---

-# Header
+# Navbar

-## Simple Header
+## Simple Navbar

-This header only have a logo
+This navbar only have a logo

 <pieces-Navbar></pieces-Navbar>